google/WebFundamentals/src/content/en/fundamentals/design-and-ui/index.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description: Web design and UI encompases a few broad areas.
+description: Web design and UI encompasses a few broad areas.
 What does it look like?
 How does it behave?
-How does it respond to different screen sizes, input types and devices?
+How does it respond to different screen sizes, input types, and devices?

 {# wf_updated_on: 2016-09-09 #}
 {# wf_published_on: 2015-09-08 #}

 # Design & UI {: .page-title }

-Web design and UI encompases a few broad areas.
+Web design and UI encompasses a few broad areas.
 What does it look like?
 How does it behave?
-How does it respond to different screen sizes, input types and devices?
+How does it respond to different screen sizes, input types, and devices?

 <div class="attempt-left">
-  <h2>Responsive Design</h2>
+  <h2>Responsive design</h2>
   <img src="/web/images/md-icons/devices-short.png">
   <p>{# TODO FIX THIS #}
     Web surfing on mobile is growing astronomically.
-Unfortunately much of the web isn't optimized for mobile devices, which are often constrained by display size and require a different approach to content layout.<br>
+Unfortunately, much of the web isn't optimized for mobile devices, which are often constrained by display size and require a different approach to content layout.<br>
     <a href="responsive/">Learn more</a>